avichalverma/avichalverma/README.md

 - 👀 I’m interested in Business analysis and analytics
 - 🌱 I’m currently learning python, sql and ETL processes and finally to be able to visualise the data patterns
 - 💞️ I’m looking to collaborate and learn about python commands that help with data warehouses in big firms.
-- 📫 How to reach me ...
+- 📫 Reach out to me @ https://www.linkedin.com/in/avichal-verma/

 <!---
 avichalverma/avichalverma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.